-According to Dr. Bonnie Beaver, professor of veterinary medicine at Texas A&M University, “The reason most dogs like their rears scratched is because that is a very hard area for them to reach themselves,” she says.
-“Think about the hardest place you have to reach in the middle of your back, and how nice it is if someone will scratch that for you.”
+Like most dogs, Daisy loves a good butt rub.
+She loves it as much as a belly rub — maybe more.
+What is it about that area that makes dogs demand “scratchies”?
+“The reason most dogs like their rears scratched is because that is a very hard area for them to reach themselves,” says Dr. Bonnie Beaver, professor of veterinary medicine at Texas A&M University.
+“Think about the hardest place you have to reach in the middle of your back...and how nice it would be if someone would scratch it for you.”

 Kathleen St. John

-Kathleen St. John is a freelance writer for target The Denver Post and The Onion’s A.V.
+Kathleen St. John is a freelance writer for The Denver Post and The Onion’s A.V.
 Club, and a lifelong dog lover.
-She lives in Denver, Colo., with her husband, John, and her dog, Daisy, who’s a mix of just about everything.
+She lives in Denver, CO, with her husband and her dog, Daisy, who’s a mix of just about everything.